jacobbacker93/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook.

 This quote highlights the importance of designing user-friendly and intuitive software that can withstand the unpredictable nature of user behavior.
 It also emphasizes the ongoing challenge that programmers face in creating robust and reliable programs amidst constantly evolving technology and user expectations.

+# 2023-11-23
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable steps.
+By doing this, you can make better use of your Time and ensure that you complete each task fully and correctly.

+Remember to stay up-to-date with the latest programming technologies and tools.
+Not only will this help make your code more effective, but it will also keep you relevant in the ever-changing world of technology.
+Don't be afraid to ask for help or advice from others, as this can lead to new ideas and solutions.
+Finally, always keep learning and growing as a programmer.
+The more you know, the better you will become at what you do.